vishalkukkar/Questions1/README.md

 # Questions1

-1)// Firstly describe scenario(s): some design pattern sometimes may have more variance. list all of them if you can.
+2. Select one from Singleton，Dynamic Proxy，
+  Factory and Interpreter design pattern or the one you like most.
+Assume you are using Java 7+

+Singleton Pattern :
+- The Singleton is a useful Design Pattern for allowing only one instance of your class
+-
+// Firstly descript scenario(s):

-// Code them out according to your scenario(s)
+// Code them out here according to your scenario(s)